danielszilagyi/frigate_plate_recognizer/README.md

 # Fork information

 This is a fork of the [ljmerza/frigate_plate_recognizer](https://github.com/ljmerza/frigate_plate_recognizer) repository, modified to be usable as an add-on with Home Assistant Operating System.

-The addon options might be improved later, currently they are only used to pass the necessary paths to the script.
-Putting all the options to yaml and creating the file before the start is highly dependent on my free time.
-Until that, please note that the config.yml file needs to be placed manually in the addon data directory before the addon can be started.
+The script's YAML config has been mapped to the Addon configuration menu, need to add the necessary parameters before the addon could start.
+The formatting is the same as the original config (camera, objects and regions are list)

 There is also a modification to never call the Plate Recognizer API more frequently than 2 sec as I saw API errors with rate limited to 1 second.

 # Frigate Plate Recognizer